-You can add a new business to Easy Books by tapping Add a new business in the Businesses screen.
+You can add a new business to Easy Books by selecting New in the File menu.

 Note: When you add a business, a default set of accounts is created for you, depending on the template, example or business you select.
 It is easy to add, remove or modify the accounts to match your own requirements.